 One of the main benefits of these automated monitoring tools is its ability to help NAI staff spot and remedy potential problems quickly, thus enabling the NAI to address potential concerns with members before they become widespread and affect large numbers of consumers.
 One of the issues the monitoring tools flags relates to revisions of privacy policies.
-Once an issue is flagged through the monitoring tools, NAI staff promptly reviews the situation.
-Upon further review, NAI staff typically confirmed that these flags did not actually involve violations of the Code.
-A common example is that of a flag that may have been raised when a privacy policy appeared to be inaccessible, though further investigation demonstrated that the disclosures in question had been moved to a different URL and continued to be accessible to consumers.
+Once an issue is flagged through the monitoring tools, NAI staff is able to review the changes to verify if there are any compliance concerns.

 As in prior years, on a number of occasions the NAI's monitoring tools flagged actionable issues that might have resulted in violations of the Code if left unaddressed.
-For example, several NAI members were acquired by or merged with other companies, resulting in changes to their privacy disclosures.
-In other cases, members' privacy policy links were accidentally removed, or were not moved to new domains during a rebrand.
 Such issues were generally spotted by NAI staff very rapidly and resolved by member companies shortly after notification.
 None of these instances were considered to rise to the level of material non-compliance with the Code because the underlying issues were resolved quickly, were found to be unintentional, and affected a limited number of consumers.
-Additionally, where applicable, NAI staff suggested methods through which members could prevent such issues from recurring in the future.
+Additionally, when applicable, NAI staff suggested methods through which members could prevent such issues from recurring in the future.

-Web-based Opt-Out Testing
+Web-Based Opt-Out Testing

 The NAI administers ongoing reviews of member opt outs through routine manual checks of the NAI's opt-out page followed by more in-depth analysis relying on technical tools.
 An NAI staff member routinely verifies that the NAI opt-out page continues to function as expected, and follows up with an in-depth network analysis.
-Although problems were rare, the majority of issues investigated in 2018 were the result of connection speeds.
+Although problems were rare, the majority of issues investigated in 2019 were the result of latency and other temporary network disruptions.
 Each member company, when integrating for the first time with the NAI opt-out page, has its own configuration checked and tested by NAI staff, which prevents many issues prior to live deployment.